JonKing93/pfdf/docs/api/segments.rst

         * **overwrite** (*bool*) -- True to allow replacement of existing files.
 False (default) to prevent overwriting.
         * **driver** (*str*) -- The name of the file-format driver to use when writing the vector feature file.
 Uses this driver regardless of file extension.

+    :Outputs:
+        *Path* -- The path to the saved file